bespokejs/bespoke/README.md

 bespoke.from({ parent: '#presentation', slides: '#presentation > section' });
 ```

-This advanced usage allows you to include auxilary HTML inside the parent element, skip slides that don't match the selector or explicitly filter out slides before passing on the collection.
+This advanced usage allows you to include auxiliary HTML inside the parent element, skip slides that don't match the selector or explicitly filter out slides before passing on the collection.

 ### Deck Instances